-I’ve decided to separate ‘How to prepare for a SAC’ in 3 parts (text response, context and language analysis).
+I’ve decided to separate ‘How to prepare for a SAC’ in 3 parts (Reading and Creating, Reading and Comparing and Analysing Argument).
 Preparation is a vital component in how you perform in your SACs so it’s always a good idea to find out what is your best way to approach assessments.
 In each of these I’ll give a few tips on what you can do to prepare for that particular type of SAC.
 Of course these are just tips, so there’s no need to go on a mission to complete all of them (though if you do, bravo!).
 This is just to get you thinking on the different study methods you can try before a SAC.
 So here’s some of my top tips for Text Response:

 - Re-read your book (or film).
 After all the learning and discussion you’ve had with your teacher and peers, you should have now developed a solid foundation of knowledge.
 With this new knowledge, your second (or third…) read before a SAC can definitely help you stand out from others who have learnt the exact same information you have.
 This is because you can apply your understanding and discover important new passages and quotes that no one else has mentioned in class.
 It also allows you to further solidify your knowledge by revising what you’ve learnt, allowing you to have a greater insight into your texts.